 - Mild to moderate stinging pain.

 Most people can benefit from a peel.
 But you shouldn’t have a chemical peel if you:

-- Had a bad experience from chemical peels before
+- Had a bad experience with chemical peels before.